In the News!

 Last month I was asked to offer some decluttering advice for an article being written for the Post Bulletin’s Haven Magazine.
 At first my heart was racing!
 What would I say?
 What would be asked?
 Would I have the answers?

-I was in that excited, yet fearful state – probably how you feel when you decide you are ready to reach out and ask for my support – but I was curious enough to push ahead ahead & take the opportunity.
+I was in that excited, yet fearful state, but I was curious enough to push ahead ahead & take the opportunity.
 I took some deep breaths & worked to silence those doubt-filled voices as the interview started.

 I relaxed as I remembered the hours spent decluttering my own stuff, as well as, all of the books, classes, and advice that I have taken in these past 4 years.
 And I listened to the phrase that I have continued to share with you all about there being “no right way,” because I know that the desire to do it “right” can keep us small and stuck.